ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 5

-Ooops late for writting today.. anyways.. i managed to check all dockerfile.. now i have to push them to dockerhub using tekton.
+Ooops late for writting today.. anyways.. i managed to check all dockerfile.. now i have to push them to dockerhub using tekton. well.. i managed to finish checking dockerfiles and i moved to k8s to build and push the images to dockerhub..
+The problem i thought i had because of the namespace was not real,it's just because i probably missed to specify the namespace in every step from making the secret to the yaml files.
+I had webhook error also because i cloned a project in my repo without deleting .git dirctory..

+EOD i pushed all images except 2 with dbs "load-test and queue-master" eventhough they were wroking fine locally.(sooooooo mad)

+# Day 6

+I'll push the remainaing images. and deploy the app